saboyle/LeavingCareWiki/Housing.md

 ## Housing

 The person who looks after you in the local council, your **Personal Adviser**, must tell you what is available for you to move to when you leave care.
-Ask them what you are entitled to in the way of  'Setting Up Home Allowances' also known as '**Leaving Care Grants**'.
+Ask them what you are entitled to in the way of  'Setting Up Home Allowances' also known as '**Leaving Care Grants**'
 [https://www.gov.uk/leaving-foster-or-local-authority-care](ttps://www.gov.uk/leaving-foster-or-local-authority-care)

 The housing charity **Shelter** has a website with useful information about what you are entitled to